MicrosoftDocs/mixed-reality/mixed-reality-docs/adding-new-home-environments.md

 ## Feedback

-While we're evaluating this experimental feature, we're interested to learn how you're using custom environments.
+While we're evaluating this experimental feature, we're interested in learning how you're using custom environments.
 Please share any and all feedback for creating and using these environments in the Windows Feedback Hub.
 The Windows Feedback Hub is preinstalled on Windows, simply search "Feedback Hub" with the Windows search bar and open the first result.
 When submitting feedback include "Custom Environments" in the title so that we can quickly find your suggestions. **MATT UPDATE THIS**

 ## Troubleshooting and tips

 ### How do I change the name of the environment?

-The file name in the environments folder will be used in the places picker.
+The file name in the environments folder will be used in the Places picker.
 To change the name of your environment simply rename the environment file name, and then restart Mixed Reality Portal.

-### How do I remove custom environments from my places picker?
+### How do I remove custom environments from my Places picker?

-To remove a custom environment, simply open up the environments app folder on your PC and delete the environment.
-Once you restart the Mixed Reality portal this environment will no longer appear in the places picker.
+To remove a custom environment, open the environments folder on your PC (`%LOCALAPPDATA%\Packages\EnvironmentsApp_cw5n1h2txyewy\LocalState`) and delete the environment.
+Once you restart Mixed Reality Portal, this environment will no longer appear in the Places picker.

 ### How do I default to my favorite custom environment?